vic-ma/howtodismantle.github.io/_posts/2025-06-21-Digital-Walkaround-Inspections-Part-II-How-to-Build-an-Audit-App.md

 ## New audit screen

 The new-audit screen shows all the possible audits (using the `AuditTemplateHeader` table).
-The user can select one, in order to start an audit.
+The user can select *Create new audit*, in order to start a new audit.

 ![image](/assets/2025-06-21/030.png)